sourcegraph/handbook/content/departments/engineering/dev/cross-product/code-intelligence-platform/process-and-timeline.md

 > Important tactical note: further specifics for each stage will be added on a rolling basis.

-<object data="process-roadmap-high-level.svg" width="1100" height="263" aria-label="Diagram showing a single timeline, with the first section title from left to right being vision, the second strategy, and the third goals and roadmap.
+<object data="process-roadmap-high-level.svg" width="835" height="327" aria-label="Diagram showing a single timeline, with the first section title from left to right being vision, the second strategy, and the third and roadmap.
 The text across all 3 sections reads as follows, from left to right: hypotheses, validation, definition, top level strategy, tactical strategy, team/feature roadmap."></object>

 ## 🔄 Kick off by aligning on the “why” | Sep 14 – Sep 30 (2 weeks including Cancun)